TranThanhTuan2509/football-player-classification/README.md

 ![Screenshot from 2024-01-21 14-53-36](https://github.com/TranThanhTuan2509/football-player-classification/assets/119112296/6be08047-7a7a-4b9c-b0f3-83bd9973b0a6)

 - My comment: My test image and the result have the big difference.
-Like i said above the accuracy of my CNN model very low so the wrong result is unsurprised.
+Like i said above the accuracy of my CNN model very low so the wrong result was unsurprised.

 # In Conclusion

-- This project has only purpose is summarize all knowledge that i learned about deep learning especially about images classification.
+- This project has only purpose is summarize all knowledge that i learned about deep learning especially about image classification.
 I appreciate who take your time for my project.